The-Marcy-Lab-School-Code-Challenges/cc-03-loops-control-flow/README.md

 ## Code Problems

-1. Write a function named sumOfThreeAndFive that returns the sum of all the multiples of 3 or 5 from 1 to 1000.
+1. Write a function named sumOfThreeAndFive that returns the sum of all the multiples of 3 and multiples of 5 from 1 to 1000.
 ```
 sumOfThreeAndFive() //returns 233168
 ```